opendp/tumult-analytics/doc/tutorials/first-steps.rst

 In this first tutorial, we will demonstrate how to load data, run a simple aggregation query, and get our first differentially private results.
-You can run this tutorial (as well as the next ones) as you go: simply follow the instructions in :ref:`Getting Started`, and use the copy/paste button of each code block to reproduce it.
+You can run this tutorial (as well as the next ones) as you go: simply follow the :ref:`installation instructions`, and use the copy/paste button of each code block to reproduce it.

 Throughout these tutorials, we'll imagine we are the data protection officer for a fictional institution, the Pierre-Simon Laplace Public Library.
 We want to